rubenrabb01/Modeling-MacFish-database/Common_code.md

 ## COMPARE MODELS

 - Perform Log-Likelihood Ratio Tests (LRT) to compare the first and the remaining three best models.
-I use here the library *lrtest* but you may well do it using the *anova()* function in the *car* package specifying by type=LRT" or manually as follows:
+I use here the library *lrtest* but you may well do it using the *anova()* function in the *car* package specifying by type="LRT" or manually as follows:

 ```
 LRT <- as.numeric(-2 * logLik(m2) + 2 * logLik(m1))